shsh946/ResNet_ECG_classification/README.md

 Use 1-dimension ResNet to classify ECG pulses.

-Training with MITBIH dataset with 7 classes.
+Training with MITBIH dataset with 7 classes:

     ‘/’ : Paced beat
     ‘V’: Premature ventricular contraction